aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/seudah-rishonah/israelite-samaritan-kiddush-shabbat-evening-meal-translated-benyamim-sedaka.html.md

 <hr />
-Benyamim Sedaka's English translations of the Israelite-Samaritan "Blessing on the Food" (Kiddush) and Abraham ben Marchiv Tsedaka Hassafari's opening to the Friday night Shabbat meal were first published at the Israelite-Samaritan website, <a href="https://www.israelite-samaritans.com/religion/prayer/">here</a>.
+Benyamim Sedaka's English translations of the Israelite-Samaritan "Blessing on the Food" (Ḳiddush) and Abraham ben Marchiv Tsedaka Hassafari's opening to the Friday night Shabbat meal were first published at the Israelite-Samaritan website, <a href="https://www.israelite-samaritans.com/religion/prayer/">here</a>.
 We intend to provide this translation side-by-side with the Israelite-Samaritan liturgical Hebrew as soon as we can.
 If you can read and transcribe Israelite-Samaritan, please <a href="https://opensiddur.org/contact/">contact us</a>.
 </body>
 </html>